What is UCSA Dental?

 - Simple Extractions (with no sedation)

-- Simple Wisdom Teeth Extractions (where possible)
+- Simple Wisdom Teeth Extractions (where possible, with no sedation)

 The clinic is not equipped with a recovery room or the necessary equipment to provide sedation, therefore surgical wisdom teeth removal can only be performed when local anaesthetic is appropriate.